2 men arrested for disorderly conduct in BG

 On Sunday at 2:13 a.m., an officer was at a traffic stop in the 200 block of East Wooster Street when he heard screaming and observed a large group of people in front of a bar.

-Grendzynski, of North Ridgeville with a local address of Bowling Green State University, was arrested for obstructing official business, disorderly conduct/fighting, underage/under the influence and furnishing false information to obtain alcohol.
+Noah Grendzynski, 18, of North Ridgeville and with a local address of Bowling Green State University, told officers he was punched in the face after leaving the bar.

 No posts to display